Seattle: Transportation

-The city has started moving away from the automobile and toward mass transit.
+Seattle has started moving away from the automobile and toward mass transit.
 From 2004 to 2009, the annual number of unlinked public transportation trips increased by approximately 21%.
 In 2006, voters in King County passed the Transit Now proposition, which increased bus service hours on high ridership routes and paid for five limited-stop bus lines called RapidRide.
 After rejecting a roads and transit measure in 2007, Seattle-area voters passed a transit only measure in 2008 to increase ST Express bus service, extend the Link light rail system, and expand and improve Sounder commuter rail service.

 A Link light rail line (now the 1 Line) from downtown heading south to Sea-Tac Airport began service in 2009, giving the city its first rapid transit line with intermediate stations within the city limits.
 The line was first extended north to the University of Washington in March 2016, followed by Northgate in October 2021, and Lynnwood in August 2024.
-A second line, the 2 Line opened in April 2024 between Bellevue and Redmond; it is planned to be extended into Seattle via the Interstate 90 floating bridge in late 2025.
+A second line, the 2 Line opened in April 2024 between Bellevue and Redmond and was extended to Seattle in March 2026.
+The section between Seattle and Bellevue is the first railway to use a floating pontoon bridge.
 Voters in the Puget Sound region approved an additional tax increase, part of the Sound Transit 3 package, in November 2016 to expand light rail to West Seattle and Ballard as well as Tacoma, Everett, and Issaquah.

 Seattle has scooter and bicycle-sharing systems operated by private companies (Bird and Lime) who cooperate with the city government.
 A docked bikeshare system, Pronto Cycle Share, debuted in 2014 but was shut down in 2017 due to low ridership numbers.
 Later that year, the city government allowed privately operated dockless bicycles to operate within Seattle as a pilot.
 It was later made a permanent program with several competing companies; one used bikes with gears specifically chosen for Seattle's hilly terrain.
 Later developments included using exclusively e-bikes and e-scooters.
 A city-operated site tracks ridership.
 (Note: The micromobility vendors are required to share ride date with the Seattle Department of Transportation (SDOT).
 This data is aggregated into a dashboard which provides data about trips, deployment, equity area deployment, relative ridership heat maps, and unique ridership.)
 In 2024, a total of 6.3 million trips on bikeshare and scootershare systems were taken in Seattle; there were also 163 serious injuries that year involving bikes and scooters.